Def Leppard: Rock and Roll Hall of Fame Inductee

-The band had been eligible for the Rock and Roll Hall of Fame since 2005, which still brings into question the Hall of Fame’s nomination and selection process — for example, Janet Jackson will also be inducted in 2019; is that fair when so many other deserving ROCK acts await their turn?
+The band had been eligible for the Rock and Roll Hall of Fame since 2005, which still brings into question the Hall of Fame’s nomination and selection process — for example, Janet Jackson was also a 2019 inductee; is that fair when so many other deserving ROCK acts await their turn?

 Def Leppard / Bon Jovi Tour: